js216/CeNTREX/centrex/DAQ/README.md

    > connections; you have only to want to find them.
    > [Umberto Ecco: Foucault's Pendulum]

-Let's store data in a HDF5 files.
+Let's store data in an HDF5 file.
 Each experimental run (e.g. initial pumpdown, testing the pulse tube cooling / heaters, etc.) is its own group.
 Each of these groups in turn contains the following subgroups: